aws-samples/sample-metadata-driven-search-for-document-discovery/README.md

 ## Cleanup and Destroy

-When you're done with the solution and want to remove all resources:
+To avoid unnecessary costs, remove all resources when testing is complete.

 ### 1. Empty S3 Buckets
 Before destroying the stacks, you must empty the S3 buckets: